CEG-Codes/Meet-Halfway/_docs/create_map.md

 #####Javascript
 ######/app/assets/javascripts/maps/*name of file.js*
-* in a javacsript file, use this method to create a new map
+* Use this method to create a new map

 ```js
 var map = new google.maps.Map(document.getElementById("map"), {<options>});